Another Wave Of Bomb Threats Targets Jewish Community Centers

 Also on Monday, a century-old Jewish cemetery in Missouri discovered apparent vandalism of dozens of headstones.

-Erica Hunzinger of St. Louis Public Radio reports that police in University City are investigating the vandalism by examining footage from surveillance cameras:
+St. Louis Public Radio reports that police in University City are investigating the vandalism by examining footage from surveillance cameras:

 "Photos and video of the damage at Chesed Shel Emeth Cemetery show clusters of headstones that have been toppled.
 University City Lt.
 Fredrick Lemons told the St. Louis Post-Dispatch on Monday that authorities are keeping all options open, but wouldn't say whether the vandalism is being investigated as a hate crime.